 ** Important Update – A21 has permanently closed.**

 A little time can make a big difference.
 Such is the case with A21, a trendy cocktail bar located in a former sex shop.
 Instead of selling sex, A21 serves sexy drinks crafted with local ingredients and top-shelf liquors.

 Sample the bar’s signature Sex in the Forest concoction with classic Nordic ingredients if you’re feeling adventurous.
 Otherwise, settle down with your favorite cocktail (or two) while you enjoy the bar’s classic ambiance.

 Not sure how to enter A21?
 Just ring the bell for entry.
 Shh – it’s a secret.

 A21 was located at Annankatu 21, 00100 Helsinki, Finland.
-The speakeasy is now permanently closed.
+The speakeasy has permanently closed.